 Although there are a plethora of reasons why you should deploy social media analytics for your business, there are some that are more essential than others.
 Below, we have tried to list down the major use cases that you will be able to take home for your business if you do invest in a social media analytics tool.

-You can consider the following four parameters as the top benefits that social media analytics provide to your business.
-But keep in mind, even if they are not super relevant to your business, there might be some others which would have a better impact for you.
+You can consider the following four parameters as the top benefits that social media analytics provides to your business.
+But keep in mind, even if they are not super relevant to your business, there might be some others that would have a better impact for you.
 So, the goal is not to get disheartened or disinterested in the potential of social media analytics, rather, to embrace its potential.

 1. Measure and prove marketing return on investment and overall impact

-The toughest part of any marketers job is to be able to calculate and justify the return on investment that her efforts are producing.
+The toughest part of any marketer’s job is to be able to calculate and justify the return on investment that her efforts are producing.
 And, in a nutshell, the bottom line to social media marketing analytics is that they give marketers rich, and transparent feedback about how their campaigns are performing across the social media channels and properties that they own, helping them to revise the strategy on the go.
 It goes without saying that keeping a close look on the performance KPIs is crucial to the success of your social media marketing efforts.

 What’s more?
 Social media analytics will be able to tell you if one aspect of your strategy is not working as you had hoped it would, or even if the entire thing needs to be relooked at, so you can make the changes necessary before all hell breaks loose and the CMO is calling you at 9 am on a Monday morning.